Skip to Main Content Page Header

 What to do if too many' results?

 Systematic review searches typically yield thousands, or even tens of thousands, of search results.
-Of these, only a small handful will likely be relevant and ultimately included in the review.
+Only a small handful of these will likely be relevant and ultimately included in the review.
 This journal article, Precision of Healthcare Systematic Review Searches in a Cross-sectional Sample (link opens in a new window), finds that, on average, most systematic reviews only include 3% of all results found in the search, with the majority being discarded at the screening stage.
 This is why it's so important to have robust screening criteria and a well-organized screening system.

 How to do papers screening?